 Pedals

-There are three types of stationary bike pedals which include clip-ins, flat, and hybrids.
-Clip-ins and hybrid pedals are found on upright and spin bikes, while recumbent exercise bikes typically come with flat pedals made of steel or plastic material.
-Most flat pedals are textured and come with a plastic strap or toe-cage adjustable strap that holds down the forefoot securely on the pedal to prevent slipping.
+There are clip-ins, flat, and hybrids as the three types of stationary bike pedals.
+Clip-ins and hybrids are common on upright and spin bikes, while recumbent exercise bikes typically come with flat pedals made of steel or plastic.
+Many flat pedals are textured and include a plastic strap or a toe-cage adjustable strap to secure the forefoot on the pedal, avoiding slips.

 Adjustability